connect2x-de/trixnity-messenger/README.md

 `MatrixMultiMessenger` allows you to manage multiple profiles.
-Currently it is not possible to migrate from `MatrixMessenger` to `MatrixMultiMessenger`, so we recommend to always use `MatrixMultiMessenger` and create a single profile on first start (for example by using the helper extensions `MatrixMultiMessenger.singleMode`).
+Currently it is not possible to migrate from `MatrixMessenger` to `MatrixMultiMessenger`, so we recommend to always use `MatrixMultiMessenger` and create a single profile on first start (for example by using the helper extension `MatrixMultiMessenger.singleMode`).

 ```kotlin
 val matrixMessenger = MatrixMessenger.create()
 ```

+Under the hood, using `MatrixMultiMessenger` creates another directory level on targets supporting filesystems or adds a prefix to all data-keys on the web target.

 ### Routing